Meet our Staff | Marlene Schafer, LPC, LAC, NCC, DVFOL

 I earned my undergraduate degree in Sociology, with an emphasis in Criminology from the University of Southern Colorado and a Master’s degree in Community Counseling from the University of Phoenix.

 I am licensed in the State of Colorado as a Professional Counselor and as an Addiction Counselor.
 I am a Full Operating Domestic Violence Provider.
 I am also board certified, endorsed by the National Board of Certified Counselors.
-In addition, I am certified as a Substance Abuse Professional (SAP) who provides Substance Abuse Evaluations for Department of Transportation employees who are required to have a SAP evaluation.
+In addition.

 I am trained in the following treatment models: Cognitive-Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Motivational Interviewing (MI) and Faith and Spiritually based counseling.